 Know the origin of water

 Industries can use water from public systems or use their own.
 The first one is already treated and potable.
 In the second case, the companies are responsible for the treatment, and consequently must follow a strict standard, thus having the advantage of having a better control over the origin of the water.

 Have your own treatment system

-Even coming from the public water system, water must be taken care of, whether in its storage or treatment, so that it presents a standard of good quality.
+Even coming from the public water supply, water must be taken care of, whether in its storage or treatment, so that it presents a standard of good quality.
 In this way, it is important that each industry has its own water treatment system.

 Monitoring water quality

 What did you think of this article?
 Was it useful for you and your company?
-Learn more about this and other related topics by reading our e-books.
+Learn more about this and other related subjects reading our e-books.